Pothohar Plateau: Demography

-Punjabis are the native people of Pothohar, speaking Punjabi in forms of various dialects.
+Punjabis are the native people of Pothohar, speaking Punjabi in forms of various dialects and Urdu.
 Major dialects or varieties spoken in the region include Pothwari, predominantly spoken in the northern and central areas of the plateau, with Dhanni being spoken in the southern areas, Majhi in the eastern and Hindko (specifically Ghebi and Chachhi) in the western areas.
 Other Punjabi dialects, as well as other languages, are also spoken in major urban centres like Islamabad and Rawalpindi.

-The major biradaris of the region (Punjabi: برادری) include Rajputs, Jats, Awans, Janjuas, Gujjars, Khokhars, and Gakhars.
+The major biradaris of the region (Punjabi: برادری) include Maliar, Rajputs, Jats, Awans, Janjuas, Gujjars, Khokhars, and Gakhars.
 Prior to the partition of India, other biradaris including the Khatris, Mohyal Brahmins, and Aroras were also present in large numbers throughout the region.

 Economy

 The plateau covers about 7 percent of all the cultivated land of Pakistan and most of it is very fertile, but the region does not have any proper irrigation system, with the agriculture being largely dependent on rainfall.

 The plateau is the location of major Pakistani oil fields, the first of which were discovered at Khaur in 1915 and Dhuliān in 1935; the Tut field was discovered in 1968, Missa Keswal was discovered in 1992 and exploration continued in the area in the 1990s.
 The oil fields are connected by pipeline to the Attock Refinery in Rawalpindi.
 Major reserves of oil and gas has been discovered at Chak Beli Khan near Rawalpindi in Punjab.
 A major oil reserve has been discovered near Jhelum in Punjab, opening up a new area for exploitation of hydrocarbon potential (e.g., Meyal Field).
 With an estimated production of 5,500 barrels per day, the Ghauri X-1 oil well is expected to be the country's largest oil-producing well and is likely to start contributing its output to the system by the end of June 2014.

 Due to low rain fall, extensive deforestation, coal mining, oil and gas exploration, the area is becoming devoid of vegetation.